Gophberg/TransactionAPI/README.md

 ## How to use

 *Execute:*
 - `docker-compose up` to run postgres db
+Note: Database storage will create outside the docker container in the pgdata directory
 - `make gen` to generate gRPC code
 Note: This step is not required.
 Proto files is currently generated.
 But you can add some changes for tests.
 - `make eps` to run mock of external pay system (EPS)
 - `make` to run main server